Wence024/ClassFlow/docs/Backlogs.md

 * [ ] long-term solution: make class groups assignment optional in the database and be managed directly in the timetable instead
 * [ ] broader long-term solution: make classrooms and instructors assignment optional and be done in the timetable instead

+* [ ] Long-Term Architectural Refactor (V2 Plan)
+  * Redesign the database schema to align with the multi-view feature, thereby simplifying front-end logic, removing technical debt, and improving the overall architecture.
+  * Reason: Database is outdated for multi-view (relying primarily on class-groups in timetable assignments)

 Big backlog: security concerns by lovable:

 ```txt